kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 place.
 Dozen is 12 in base-10 which is the base-12 equivalent of the tens place.

-Number 0-E (0 - 11 in base-10) are left out of this list because single-digit
+Number 0-E (0 - 11 in base-10) are left out of this list because the mononumeral
 numbers have a special dual purpose as being the first countable numbers in the set as well as being the means of communication for speaking these numbers.